paduagroup/clandpol/README.md

 The script requires several input files with fragment specification, structure files of fragments in common formats (`.xyz`, `.zmat`, `.mol`, `.pdb`), and the `pair-p.lmp` file.

-Format of file containing specification of monomers and dimers:
+The file containing specification of monomers and dimers has the following format:

     # fragment.ff
     MONOMERS